 If you've ever visited a chiropractor, you'll know that they will most likely crack your neck and back while performing an alignment.
 They are often alleviating pain from subluxation in the neck and spine.
-In order to do this, the chiropractor has completed extensive education, and has a thorough knowledge of what the spine needs to perform at its best.
-That being said, a chiropractor will practice a light to moderate amount of cracking in order to relieve stress on your joints without repeatedly stretching them.
+In order to do this, the chiropractor has completed extensive education and has a thorough knowledge of what the spine needs to perform at its best.
+That being said, a chiropractor will practice light to moderate amounts of cracking in order to relieve stress on your joints without repeatedly stretching them.
 But what is subluxation and can you alleviate pain from the comfort of your own home?

 Following an uptick in chiropractic care, many individuals have taken it upon themselves to crack their own back using a chair.
 The idea behind the practice is simple: by either lowering the spine slowly over the back of the chair or twisting the body quickly around the back of the chair will force the back to crack.
 However, when you crack your back, you're forcing your vertebrae and joints out of their normal range of mobility.

 Solo, you cannot crack all of the bones in your spine the way a qualified chiropractor can.
 This means you're most likely only stretching joints above or below the point in which you're twisting from the chair, placing an unnecessary amount of stress on those joints.
 Additionally, you're stretching your muscles unnaturally, which will most likely result in increased tension.

 3. Walking on Someone Else's Back

 Walking on someone else's back actually dates back to the ancient practice of Chavutti Thirumal.
 Roughly translated, the word "Chavutti" means foot or leg, and the word "Thirumal" means massage.
 Stemming from the Kerala region of India, this process was popular among practitioners of martial arts and classical dance.
 Soon the back walking process spread to areas of Japan, in which the element of pressure points was incorporated.
 This was known as Ashiatsu, or foot pressure.
 In the Japanese language "ashi" translates to foot, and "atsu" translates to "pressure."